netg5/airport-management/README.md

 2. Change port for each microservice
 3. Build Docker image performing command `docker build -t SERVICE-NAME .` (e.g. `docker build -t flight-service .`)
 4. Run Docker container performing command `docker run -it --rm -p MACHINE PORT:CONTAINER PORT SERVICE-NAME` (e.g. `docker run -it --rm -p 8085:8085 flight-service`)

+NOTE: However you run `config-service` and `eureka-service` should be run first due to all the configs are stored in the separate repository

 ## TODO
 1. Adopt liquibase for unit tests